DonchoAP/Data-Science-for-Neurological-purpose/README.md

 1. Prevalence of Neurological Diseases
 This chart shows the percentage of the global population affected by various neurological diseases.
 The visualization emphasizes the need for investment in research and development of treatments.

-python
-Copiar código
 import matplotlib.pyplot as plt

-# Data for the prevalence of neurological diseases
+## Data for the prevalence of neurological diseases
 diseases = ["Dementia/Alzheimer's", "Stroke", "Multiple Sclerosis", "Epilepsy", "Parkinson's Disease", "ALS"] prevalences = [50e6, 80e6, 2.8e6, 50e6, 10e6, 450e3]
 percentages = [(p / 8e9) * 100 for p in prevalences]

-# Plotting the prevalence chart
+## Plotting the prevalence chart
 fig, ax = plt.subplots(figsize=(10, 6))
 ax.barh(diseases, percentages, color='skyblue')
 ax.set_xlabel('Percentage of Global Population (%)')
 ax.set_title('Percentage of People with Neurological Diseases')

-# Adding values on the bars
+## Adding values on the bars
 for index, value in enumerate(percentages):
     ax.text(value, index, f'{value:.4f}%')